go-modules-by-example/index/011_using_gohack/README.md

 {{PrintBlock "install gohack" -}}
 ```

-Ceate an example module:
+Create a module:

 ```
 {{PrintBlock "setup" -}}
 ```

-Depend on some module:
+Add a simple dependency to a `main` package in our module:

 ```
-{{PrintBlockOut "simple example" -}}
+{{PrintBlock "simple example" -}}
 ```

-In this case, we will use a specific version of our dependency:
+In this case, we use a specific version of our dependency:

 ```
 {{PrintBlock "use a specific version of quote" -}}
 ```

-Run the example:
+Run as a quick "test":

 ```
 {{PrintBlock "run example" -}}
 ```

 Now let's assume we want to tweak the `rsc.io/quote` package, in particular we want to tweak the `Hello` function we are
 using.
-We will use `gohack` to do this.
+We use `gohack` to do this.

 "Hack" on `rsc.io/quote`: